openghg/openghg/doc/source/tutorials/local/Exploring_data/Retrieving_remote_data.rst

     In [11]: new_data = retrieve_atmospheric(site="WAO", species="CH4", data_level=1, force_retrieval=True)
     WARNING:openghg.store:Note: There is no new data to process.

-Here you may notice we get a message telling us there is no new data to process, if you force a retrieval and there is no newer data you'll see this message.
+Here we get a message telling us there is no new data to process, this will depend on the rate at which datasets are updated on the ICOS Carbon Portal.

 2. CEDA
 -------